Trematode life cycle stages: Cercaria (plural: cercariae)

+Species of family Syncoeliidae have mesocercariae or metacercariae that are not encysted and can be free floating, but details of the early stages of the life cycles of these marine parasites are not known.
+Bony and cartilaginous fish are the definitive hosts within at least the gills, oral cavity or skin, and crustaceans like krill and copepods can be paratenic or possibly intermediate hosts.
+Metacercariae of certain species, such as Copiatestes filiferum, have long filamentous structures termed byssal filaments, which in C. filiferum have been reported to foul the feet of white-faced storm petrels and cause snagging-related mortality in this accidental host after the metacercariae dry out and form hardened connections between the legs.

 Cercaria is also used as a genus of trematodes, when adult forms are not known.
 The usage dates back to Müller, in 1773.

 Adult

 The fully developed mature stage.
 As an adult, it is capable of sexual reproduction.

 Deviations from the typical life cycle

 Not all trematodes follow the typical sequence of eggs, miracidia, sporocysts, rediae, cercariae, and adults.
 In some species, the redial stage is omitted, and sporocysts produce cercariae.
 In other species, the cercaria develops into an adult within the same host.

 Many digenean trematodes require two hosts; one (typically a snail) where asexual reproduction occurs in sporocysts, the other a vertebrate (typically a fish) where the adult form engages in sexual reproduction to produce eggs.
 In some species (for example Ribeiroia) the cercaria encysts, waits until their host is eaten by a third host, in whose gut it emerges and develops into an adult.

 Most trematodes are hermaphroditic, but members of the family Schistosomatidae are dioecious.
 Males are shorter and stouter than the females.